wrs-sim/wrs-sim.github.io/src/tutorials/develop_robot.rst

  1. Launch Choreonoid
  2. Open the Body file of STEP2
- 3. Add SimpleController of STEP3 as a child item of the Body file
+ 3. Add SimpleController of STEP3 as a child item of the loaded Body
- 4. Add BodyROS2Item as a child item of the Body file
+ 4. Add BodyROS2Item as a child item of the loaded Body
  5. Save a project file

 **DO NOT change Body's translation (X, Y) and rotation (R, P, Y) values**

+**Create a project file for each robot.**

 Edit a YAML file
 ----------------

 Here, we use **wrs-plugin/registration/registration_wrs2025.yaml** as an example of YAML file.
-Open the YAML file in any text editor and replace the second line with the following:
+Open the YAML file in any text editor and you should replace the second line as follows:

 .. code-block:: yaml

-    robot_list: &RobotList  [ <Name of the project where the custom robot model is saved> ]
+    robot_list: &RobotList  [ <Project file name where the custom robot model is saved> ]

 When you want to introduce additional custom robot model, you should written RobotList as follows:

 .. code-block:: yaml

-    robot_list: &RobotList  [ <Name of the project where the custom robot model is saved>,  <Name of the project where the additional custom robot model is saved> ]
+    robot_list: &RobotList  [ <Project file name where the custom robot model is saved>,  <Project file name where the additional custom robot model is saved> ]

+**To swap the positions of your custom robots, change their order in the list.**

 Install ROBOT PACKAGE
 ---------------------